-The Federal Communications Commission FCC regulates interstate and international communications by radio, television, wire, satellite, and cable in all 50 states, the District of Columbia and U.S. territories.
-An independent U.S. government agency overseen by Congress, the commission is the United States’ primary authority for communications laws, regulation and technological innovation.
-The FCC is located in various states across the US.
-The web is a good location to research your state and FCC office.
+The Federal Communications Commission (FCC) regulates interstate, and international communications by radio, television, wire, satellite, and cable in all 50 states.
+They also operate in the District of Columbia and all U.S. territories.
+Congress monitors and regulates the FCC.
+In addition, they are an independent United States government agency.
+Moreover, the FCC is the primary authority for the United States communications laws, regulation, and technological innovation.
+The FCC locations vary across the US.
+Search the web to locate the nearest FCC office.

-The FCC helps in promoting competition, innovation and investment in broadband services and facilities.
-The Federal Communication Commission supports the nation’s economy by ensuring an appropriate competitive framework for the unfolding of the communications revolution.
-They also encourage the highest and best use of spectrum domestically and internationally.
-The FCC revises media regulations so that new technologies flourish alongside diversity and localism.
-In summary, they provide leadership in strengthening the defense of the nation’s communications infrastructure.
+The FCC helps in promoting competition, innovation and investment between Service Providers within broadband services and facilities.
+Moreover, the Federal Communication Commission supports the nation’s economy by ensuring an appropriate competitive framework for the unfolding of the communications revolution.
+They revise media regulations so that new technologies flourish alongside diversity, and localism.
+In summary, the FCC provides leadership in strengthening the defense of our nation’s communications infrastructure.

 The Public Utility Commission PUC has jurisdiction over local telephone service providers.
-The Commission does not regulate cellular and wireless phone companies, cable TV companies or long-distance companies.
-For more information on these, contact your local municipality about cable TV problems or the FCC about wireless phone and long distance issues.
+The Commission does not regulate cellular and wireless phone companies, cable TV companies, or long-distance companies.
+Consumers may contact their local municipality about cable TV problems, and contact the FCC about wireless phone and long distance issues.

 The Public Service Commission (also known as the PSC), gives information about telephone and telecommunication companies within the United States.
 When searching the PSC database you can search by Company Name, Type of Certificate, Geographic Exchange Area, or Docket Number.

-The PSC focuses on consumer issues.
+The PSC focuses on consumer issues and not on governing the Service Providers.
 They give maps on area codes, show assignments of the abbreviated dialing codes, and give forms and information for Telecommunication Companies.
-They including information on Universal Access Fund (UAF).
-The PSC also gives the list of certified telecommunication companies for each specific state.
+The PSC gives consumers information on Universal Access Fund (UAF).
+They also give consumers a list of certified telecommunication companies for each specific state.